 Though, sometimes, an obsession with video games may be caused by things a child lacks.
 By transferring themselves into artificial reality, kids often want to fill the void of the loss of friends.

 Sometimes mocking and cyberbullying makes children choose to play games over communication with peers.
 Nevertheless, online harassment has a solution: many parents use Snapchat spy app to monitor kid’s online activities and prevent bullies from contacting them.

 Although video games obsession helps kids to forget about their own worries and fears temporarily, it also brings about a change of priorities, problems with time management, and socialization.

-When you notice your child becomes addicted to video games, you need to take actions to treat this obsession correctly.
+When you notice your child becomes addicted to video games, you need to take action to treat this obsession correctly.
 Move on to learn how to help your child curb gaming addiction.